-On arrival we will recharge our batteries with one night in Windhoek.
-The next day we drive south-west to the famous Sossusvlei dunes for two nights, before heading to the Skeleton Coast, for a stay of two nights.
+On arrival we will recharge our batteries with one night at Namibgrens, south of Windhoek.
+The next day we drive to the famous Sossusvlei dunes for two nights, before heading to the Skeleton Coast, for a stay of two nights.
 On day seven we pick up some localised species on our way north towards Etosha, breaking the journey with one night in the picturesque Erongo mountains.
 Etosha National Park merits the greatest share of our time, and we shall spend a total of five nights at game lodges here.
 On day 13 we will head south to the dramatic Waterberg Plateau, for the final night.
 From Waterberg there is a relatively short drive back to Windhoek, in time for our flight home.

 THE NAMIB DESERT

 Arriving at Windhoek after an overnight flight, we drive south to the pleasant Namibgrens guest farm, our base for the first night.
 The presence of numerous common birds makes this an exciting journey.
 On the way we are certain to see our first Yellow-billed Hornbill, White-backed Mousebird and Grey Lourie.
 We aim to have a relaxing afternoon after our flight, but for the keener birders it is possible to see many birds in the gardens, such as Scaly-feathered Finch, Kalahari Robin, White-throated Swallow and Swallow-tailed Bee-eater.